lost-egg/lost-egg.github.io/combat.md

 Instead of being used against Defense, the attack rolls are used as opposed rolls.

-The winner deals damage as though they succeeded against the loser's Defense, with extra successes from the opposed roll adding dice to the damage roll if it's a withering attack.
+The winner deals damage as though they succeeded against the loser's Defense, with threshold successes from the opposed roll adding dice to the damage roll if it's a withering attack.
 The winner gets +3s on the damage roll if they're making a withering attack, or +1s on the damage roll if they're making a decisive attack.

 The loser's attack ends, and they get -2 Defense until their next turn.
 This penalty doesn't stack with itself.
 They don't get any onslaught penalty from the winner's attack.